CORSphere/python-utils/README.md

 # Python Utils

 ## Description
-Python package for storing modules containing common functions and application logic reussed across CORSphere's Python services.
+Python package for storing modules containing common functions and application logic reused across CORSphere's Python services.

 Each module is put in a separate folder in the `python_utils` directory